Wind down to sleep

 Managing stress to feel calmer

 Jess knew she couldn’t control her work environment, but she could take steps to manage her stress levels.
-She loved being in nature, jogging, and yoga, and started to spend time doing these activities more often.
-Over time, this worked to help her feel calmer during the day and subsequently during sleep.
+She loved being in nature, jogging, and yoga and started doing these activities more often.
+Over time, this helped her feel calmer during the day and, subsequently, during sleep.

-Tips for lowering stress levels and winding down to better sleep:
+Tips for lowering stress levels and winding down:

 - walking or swimming